When you write an SQL query, you start it with a SELECT, then FROM and JOIN and eventually WHERE, GROUP BY, HAVING and ORDER BY.

 But, given the sum happens only against the country column, the SELECT statement selects the country and the order_count columns and meanwhile the grouping column works on the submission.

-Ultimately, The entire output is limited to the user’s request by the LIMIT Keyword
+Ultimately, the entire output is limited to the user's request by the LIMIT keyword.

+Understanding this execution order helps you write more efficient queries and debug performance issues more effectively.
 For more SQL tutorials and examples, visit SQL Online.